jwaherr/HR-Analytics-for-Employee-Retention/Proposal/README.md

 •	How many factors influence an employee to leave their current job?

-•	Which is the department that has the most risk of leaving?
+•	Which is the department that has the most risk of leaving in future?

 •	Can this model help to form a better workplace culture by identifying the factors that cause an employee to leave?